Libyan forces say they captured part of Sabha

 The political infighting reveals some of the fractures in an alliance that was united in civil war by hatred of Gaddafi but remains split among pro-Western liberals, underground Islamist guerrillas and defectors from Gaddafi's government.

-"The delay in the new government isn't important...
-We need time to recover," engineer Mustafa Saab bin Ragheb told Reuters in Tripoli's main Martyrs' Square, where traffic police in crisply pressed which uniforms took up patrols on Monday for the first time since Gaddafi's fall.

-"Look, we finally got rid of that bloody monkey.
-We are better than before.
-We will hang him and his sons, and then we can breathe freely.
-It's too early for politics."

-(Additional reporting by John Irish in New York, William MacLean and Joseph Logan in Tripoli, Sherine El Madany east of Sirte and Juliane von Reppert-Bismarck in Brussels; Writing by Peter Graff and Myra MacDonald)
+(Additional reporting by John Irish in New York, William MacLean and Joseph Logan in Tripoli, Sherine El Madany east of Sirte, Ahmed Al-Shemi in Benghazi and Juliane von Reppert-Bismarck in Brussels; Writing by Peter Graff and Andrew Heavens)